 The brothers of Theta Tau strive to develop careers in the professional world.
 We foster strong communication, problem-solving, and leadership skills that are demonstrated in everyday life.
 Brothers can often be seen attending local job fairs and demonstrating their skills to the best employers in the nation.

-Our chapter is involved with volunteer efforts on a local, collegiate, and national level.
+Our chapter is involved with volunteer efforts on local, collegiate, and national levels.
 Brothers are involved in efforts both large and small across a wide range of organizations.
 This includes Rutgers Dance Marathon to Alternative Spring Break trips to writing cards for Cards For Hospitalized Kids.